 Keep that eclectic collection tidy in a couple of vintage 1960s record boxes.
 Vinyl Junction stock lots, with prices ranging from £22 – £65.

 Get all Blue Peter and head to any reclamation yard, car boot sale or online forum like Gumtree or Freecycle with a tape measure and an open mind.
 Removing or re-fitting shelves in an abandoned cupboard or forgotten TV unit can easily create the right amount of space for your 12″s.
 This one comes on wheels.

 Vintage Magazine Racks

 An eBay search for ‘vintage magazine rack’ throws up a veritable treasure trove of storage treats.
 From embossed brass to floral side plates and classic wire frames, you need never store anything in a boring old box ever again.
-This one is listed at just £2.99
+At the time of writing, this one was listed at just £2.99

 Take advantage of the depressing rise of Kindles by snapping up some cut-price redundant bookcases and transforming them into a home for your LPs.
 This beautiful mahogany set up was originally used as a primary school bookcase.
 Thrifty.